soi-20/brains/_posts/2018-03-21-defining-functional-flow.md

 #### Clear(Efficiency)= Machine X

 Clear efficiency is looking around one's functional flow to discover if, and in that case - where? when?
 Why-, inefficiency occur.
-These inefficiency can be for example idle inventory, idle men or idle equipment.
-A good manager should then do his best to eliminate these inefficiency.
+These inefficiency can be for example idle idea(output), idle information(input) or idle functions.
+A good functional flow owner should then do his/her/their best to eliminate these inefficiency.
 All of this in order to reduce the total cost of operations of the functional flow system.

 <p align="center">